emmylia18/finalproject_phylobio/README.md

 *Phylogenetic Methods*

-By combining the pruned *Plethodontidae* phylogeny with continuous trait data, I hoped to
+By combining the pruned *Plethodontidae* phylogeny with continuous trait data, I hope to:

-    *1. Map the evolution of scapula scalar data along the phylogeny
+[1.
+Plot variation in scapula scalar data on the tips of a phylogeny]: I will use the package "ggplot2" to plot continuous scapula traits onto a known phylogeny to visually assess patterns between feeding mode and scapula shape.

-    2. Use phylogenetic generalized least-squares analysis to determine the correlation between feeding mode and various scapula features.*
+[2.
+Use phylogenetic generalized least-squares analysis to determine the correlation between feeding mode and various scapula features]: I will use the packages "nlme" and "geiger" to perform PGLS analyses on feeding mode as it correlates to scapula shape and size.

 ## Results